fuffr/fuffr-ios/Tutorial.md

 For more information about using libraries, see the [iOS Developer Library Documentation](https://developer.apple.com/library/ios/technotes/iOSStaticLibraries/Articles/configuration.html#//apple_ref/doc/uid/TP40012554-CH3-SW1).

-## The Fuffr API
+## The Fuffr Touch API

-Here is an overview of classes and methods provided by the Fuffr API.
+An overview of classes and methods provided by the Fuffr API.

 ### Class overview